turingschool/front-end-curriculum/lessons/ember-routing.md

 ### outlet

-As you've been generating files, you've probably noticed a line saying {{outlet}} that we've been ignoring.
+As you've been generating files, you've probably noticed a line saying `outlet` that we've been ignoring.
 This small chunk of handlebars code is replaced by markup for the current route.

 ### yield

-Similar to {{outlet}} in that it servers as a placeholder for additional markup. {{yield}} generally lives in a component and is replaced with HTML.
+Similar to `outlet` in that it servers as a placeholder for additional markup. `yield` generally lives in a component and is replaced with HTML.

 ## Ember Mirage